-For treating addiction-related physical illness, this As Simone Weil wrote, "Grace fills empty spaces, integrated understanding suggests approaches that but it can only enter where there is a void to rebalance acceptance with effort, individual respon- ceive it" (91).
+integrated understanding suggests approaches that but it can only enter where there is a void to rebalance acceptance with effort, individual respon- ceive it" (91).
 This statement finds remarkable parsibility with relational support, and immediate re- allels in contemporary neuroscience, where mindcovery goals with longer-term developmental pro- fulness practices that create mental "space" cesses.
 It offers a framework that can accommo- through default mode deactivation facilitate neurodate diverse healing traditions while maintaining plasticity and behavioral flexibility.
 The integration scientific rigor-avoiding both reductive scientism of healing perspectives with trauma-informed neuand uncritical spirituality in favor of an approach roscience suggests that transformation comes not that honors the complementary strengths of multi- from battling against our nature but from compassionately addressing the wounds and adaptations that prevent our authentic expression-a process Conclusion: The Science and Mystery of Trans- supported by both spiritual wisdom and contemporary science (92).

-can change has been illuminated from multiple an- The animal soul, then, is neither immutably fixed gles-traditional religious perspectives, mystical nor infinitely malleable, but exists in dynamic relaing now available through genetics and neurosci- ing our animal nature but from integrating it with ence.
-These diverse lenses collectively point to- our higher capacities, creating a wholeness that both significant constraints and remarkable possi- unique human potential for self-directed change.
-This understanding offers a framework for treating addiction-related physical illness that is at once Empirically, we now understand certain constraints scientifically grounded and spiritually informed on transformation: genetic foundations create acknowledging the reality of biological constraints ways difficult to later modify; and neurobiological biological, psychological, social, and spiritual di-
+gles-traditional religious perspectives, mystical nor infinitely malleable, but exists in dynamic relainsights from Kabbalah and Simone Weil, healing- tionship with our capacity for transcendence.
+The centered approaches, and the detailed understand- most profound healing may come not from escaping now available through genetics and neurosci- ing our animal nature but from integrating it with ence.
+These diverse lenses collectively point to- our higher capacities, creating a wholeness that ward a nuanced understanding that acknowledges honors both our evolutionary heritage and our both significant constraints and remarkable possi- unique human potential for self-directed change.
+This understanding offers a framework for treating addiction-related physical illness that is at once Empirically, we now understand certain constraints scientifically grounded and spiritually informed-